object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 The :file:`.py` file extension is not strictly required for Python scripts, but it can be useful as it will cause most text editors to recognise the file as a Python file.
 Having remembered to save :file:`hello.py` to disk from the text editor, we can now run the program.
-Open a terminal, and change to the folder (directory) where you saved :file:`hello.py`.
-For example, if :file:`hello.py` is in the directory :file:`src` in your home directory, then on most operating systems, you would type the following:
+Open a terminal, and activate your virtual environment.
+Next, change to :file:`test` folder.
+On most operating systems, you would type the following:

 .. code-block:: console

-    (PoP_venv) $ cd src
+    (PoP_venv) $ cd test
     (PoP_venv) $ python hello.py

 The first of these commands,
-`cd` (*change directory*) switches the current folder to :file:`src`.
+`cd` (*change directory*) switches the current folder to :file:`test`.
 The second command actually runs the Python interpreter on :file:`hello.py`.
 From within our venv, we can be confident that `python` will refer to the right version of Python.
-If you need to run Python outside of a venv then the situation is a little more complex.
-On Linux or MacOS, you might need to type `python3` instead of `python`, because `python` still points at the old Python version 2 interpreter.
-On Windows, there is a convenient command `py` which will usually find and run the most appropriate Python.
-When we press the :kbd:`enter` key after the last line above, our tiny Python script :file:`hello.py` runs and the following is displayed:
+When we press the
+:kbd:`enter` key after the last line above, our tiny Python script :file:`hello.py` runs and the following is displayed: